Internet-lab/LinuxPC/README.md

   $ sudo bash makeLiveCD.sh
   ```

 The script asks a few times for information.
 If you do not know otherwise, select the default option.
-The default location of the ISO script is `/tmp/tmpfs/liveCD.iso` (or `/tmp/liveCD/liveCD.iso`).
+The default location of the ISO script is `/tmp/liveCD/liveCD.iso`.

 >**Note:** Since the default location of *liveCD.iso* is in a subdirectory of `/tmp`, the ISO image is lost after rebooting.